microsoft/foldingdiff/README.md

 predicted_noise = m(x['corrupted'], x['t'], x['attn_mask'])
 ```

-Providing this path to premade script such as for sampling is detailed below.
+Providing this path to a premade script, such as the one for sampling, is detailed below.

 ## Sampling protein backbones

 To sample protein backbones, use the script `bin/sample.py`.
-Example commands to do this using the pretrained weights described above is as follows.
+Example commands to do this using the pretrained weights described above are as follows.

 ```bash
 # To sample 256 backbones